Gontar384/CARSOLD_APP/README.md

 ### Security
 - Since it's SPA, session is completely stateless;
-- It uses JWT, being transferred in httpOnly cookie.
+- Uses JWT, being transferred in httpOnly cookie.
 Token renews every 5 minutes and is checked by filter on every request;
-- It has properly configured CORS;
+- Has properly configured CORS;
-- It hashes passwords;
+- Passwords are hashed;
 - OAuth2: has success and failure handlers, also custom request repository, which creates Google's token for authorization process in httpOnly cookie, to keep app entirely stateless;
 - When token expires, user will be informed and logged out;

 ### Request-Response flow
-- It uses professionally written structures;
+- Follows REST standards;
-- It follows the best error/exception logging, by having error handlers for frontend and backend;
+- Uses the best error/exception logging practices, by having error handlers for frontend and backend;
-- It has antispam mechanisms;
+- Includes anti-spam mechanisms and is optimized for performance and efficiency;

 ### Tests
 Tests for frontend (Jest) and backend (Mockito/SringBootTest) are included.